getsentry/rfcs/text/0123-metrics-correlation.md

 When a code block is timed with `metrics.timing` (or potentially a span is named with the `metric` parameter) it emits a distribution as timing.
-That also binds and creates a span and attached that metric directly as measurement.
+That also binds and creates a span and attached that metric directly as summary.
 In that case the tags for metrics might also have to be explicitly recorded with `metric_tags` as parameter.

 ```python